 Winter Jasmine (Jasminum nudiflorum)

-Winter jasmine will look best if you decide to use it to cover slopes and walls in your garden with almost no efforts needed from the gardener’s side.
+Winter jasmine will look best if you decide to use it to cover slopes and walls in your garden.
 It spreads easily but it’s not an invasive plant.
-Although it doesn’t have any special requirements as far as outer conditions are involved, winter jasmine will surely grow best under full sun.
+Although it doesn’t have any special requirements as far as outer conditions are involved, Winter Jasmine will surely grow best under full sun.
 Prune it as soon as flowering kicks in.

 Camellia (Camellia)